elishakphoto

 *Table shots are photos of guests seated together at their tables.

-A really fun way to capture these photos is to tell your DJ to announce that you will and your new spouse will be visiting each table for photos.
+A table dash is fun way to capture these photos is to tell your DJ to announce that you will and your new spouse will be visiting each table for photos.
 The fun part is that you do this during the length of just one song.

 Toasts and Blessings